tiagoleonmelo/face-recognition/draft.md

 ## Abstract

 The goal of this paper is to study and compare different Machine Learning models and their performances in the context of the classical problem of face recognition.
 The benchmarked models include Linear Regression, Logistic Regression, Support Vector Machines (SVM), Neural Networks and Decision Trees.
 After implementing and testing each of these, one is chosen and its hyper-parameters are finely tuned.
 We aim to present a system that is able to identify and recognize a subject's head in near-real-time without too much added complexity.
-In order to do this, every trained model will be thoroughly explained, as well as the corresponding development strategy.
+In order to do this, every trained model will be shortly explained, as well as the corresponding development strategy.
 Furthermore, the data are gonna be studied and analyzed beforehand in order to more easily explain and troubleshoot problems when discussing results.
 This pre-processing consists of, essentially, plan ahead what classes are similar and more likely to be mislabelled and, in turn, lower the model's accuracy, recall and precision.
-Lastly, Eigenfaces will allow us to <TODO_IDK_IMPLEMENT_EIGENFACES?>
+Lastly, we will make use of Eigenfaces to reduce example dimensions and have a more efficient and faster system that is able to recognize faces via Principal Component Analysis.
+By doing this in the Exploratory Data Analysis, we will also have a better grasp of the data and the images that are most prone to being wrongly labelled by being too similar.

 ## Introduction

 Face recognition has proven to be of more and more use as technology advances.
-Real-time identification of individuals, further security when unlocking personal devices or even implementing a social credit point system like in China :) Unlike face detection, which focuses on understanding where a face is on a given picture, face recognition focuses on understanding who the face in a picture belongs to; in other words, identifying people.
+Real-time identification of individuals, further security when unlocking personal devices or implementing a social credit point system.
+Unlike face detection, which consists of identifying where in a picture can faces be spotted [Omid no PPT q vinha com o DataSet], face recognition focuses on understanding who the face in a picture belongs to; in other words, identifying people.
+As mentioned before, this project aims to propose and develop a well-performing Machine Learning model that is able to recognize and identify faces with acceptable efficiency.
+This paper has the goal of explaining the thought process behind the development of said project, the obtained results when testing, validating and comparing different models and how feature extraction via PCA can prove to be of extreme relevance on such projects.

-The model that we use here is based on Hidden Markov Models and to extract features from images we use Singular Value Decomposition (SVD).
-You http://www.facerecognitioncode.com can think about the model as a black box that has two parts.
-The first part is for training.
-We give the model images of a number of people.
-Let’s say we give it 5 images for each person.
-This part is called training and the model learns to recognize these people.
-Then, the second part of the model is for testing.
-In testing we give the model, one image that we don’t know who he/she is.
-The model returns a probability for each person that it was trained on.
-For example if the model has learned 40 people then it gives us 40 probabilities.
-Each probability indicates how likely the input image could be that person.
-Then we simply can say that the person that returns the highest probability is in fact the person that is on the input image.
+This article is structured in the following manner: we will start by briefly reviewing and analysing past work done in similar such problems using similar, or even the same, dataset in the State of the Art Review section.

 ## State of the Art Review